HEROgold/Iris/README.md

 ## State of project

-Due to Universitry this project is being put to a pause. there is however still plenty of time to review Pr's of fix some issues.
+Due to University this project is being put to a pause. there is however still plenty of time to review Pr's of fix some issues.

 Most of this project/toolkit is in a usable state.